Mount Calvary and the Ordinariate: Frequently Asked Questions

 I noticed that you have a communion rail.
 If I want to receive Communion, am I required to kneel at it?

-Communicants at Anglican Use Masses receive Holy Communion kneeling at the altar unless prevented by health.
+Communicants at Divine Worship Masses receive Holy Communion kneeling at the altar unless prevented by health.

 Why do you receive Communion on the tongue at Mount Calvary?
 Can I receive Communion in the hand?